Gyoza Lamb Recipe (Chinese dumplings)

 2 tablespoons rice vinegar

-A few drops of la-yu (chilli-infused sesame oil)
+Optional, a few drops of la-yu (chilli-infused sesame oil)

 A: How to make the dumplings

 - Mix all the ingredients for the gyoza filling in a bowl together and set aside.

 - Place the gyoza skins, a clean water bowl, teaspoon and large serving dish on the counter top before you start making the dumplings.

 - Start to make the dumplings by placing a gyoza skin on the palm of your hand.
 Place a heaped teaspoon of filing in the middle of the gyoza skin.
 Moisten the edge of the upper half of the gyoza skin by dipping your finger in the bowl of water and sliding it along the edge.
 Fold the gyoza skin over the filling in half and start to pleat the edges.
 Place on the serving dish and continue to make gyoza (dumplings) until all the filing has been used.